There are many supports available to help you manage your diagnosis:

 Available to provide home visits to help with issues relating to changes in the body.
 They can advise on exercises and ways of reducing the strain on weakening muscles.
 Referrals to Speech Therapists, Urology Clinics and any other support services can also be accessed through your GP.

 A needs assessor is the person to see if you have complex physical needs and require personal care of home help.
-Needs assessors can be contacted through a health professional, an MS Field Worker or by self-referral.
-The MS Society, however, recommends you contact your MS Society Field Worker first.
-Your Field Worker will also be able to provide support when meeting with a Needs Assessor to ensure you receive the best support and service.
+Needs assessors can be contacted through a health professional, your Regional MS Community Support Staff or by self-referral.
+The MS Society, however, recommends you contact your Regional Community Support Staff first, who will be able to provide support when meeting with a Needs Assessor to ensure you receive the best support and service.

 Some areas have a rehabilitation centre.
-Contact your MS Society Field Worker and she will help you find what rehabilitation services are available.
+Contact your Regional MS Community Support Staff and s/he will help you find what rehabilitation services are available.

 Neuro-physiotherapists can help with mobility, balance and movement problems by working with you to attain your maximum physical capabilities.